pjritee/pl_search/README.md

 Being more generic means that the programmer will have more work to do that in other constraint solvers.

-The top-level docstring in pl_search/pl_search.py gives details of the implementation and examples/send_more_money.py is an example of the use of this module.
+The top-level docstring in pl_search/pl_search.py gives details of the module and examples/send_more_money.py is an example of the use of this module.